weprovide/valet-plus/readme.md

 1. Install or update [Homebrew](https://brew.sh/) to the latest version using brew update.
 2. Install PHP 7.0 using Homebrew via `brew install homebrew/php/php70`.
 3. Install Composer using Homebrew via `brew install homebrew/php/composer`.
 4. Install Valet+ with Composer via `composer global require weprovide/valet-plus`.
-Make sure the  `~/.composer/vendor/bin` directory is in your system's "PATH".
+5. Add `export PATH="$PATH:$HOME/.composer/vendor/bin"` to `.bash_profile` (for bash) or `.zshrc` (for zsh) depending on your shell (`echo $SHELL`)
-5. Run the `valet install` command.
+6. Run the `valet install` command.
 This will configure and install Valet+ and DnsMasq, and register Valet's daemon to launch when your system starts.
-6. Once Valet is installed, try pinging any *.dev domain on your terminal using a command such as `ping foobar.dev`.
+7. Once Valet is installed, try pinging any *.dev domain on your terminal using a command such as `ping foobar.dev`.
 If Valet+ is installed correctly you should see this domain responding on `127.0.0.1`.
 If not you might have to restart your system.
 Especially when coming from the Dinghy (docker) solution.

 > :information_source: Valet will automatically start its daemon each time your machine boots.
 There is no need to run `valet start` or `valet install` ever again once the initial Valet+ installation is complete.